GPlates/GPlates/doc-python-api/pygplates_introduction.rst

 .. _pygplates_introduction_why_use_pygplates:

-Why use pygplates ?
+Why use pyGPlates ?
 -------------------

 In general, writing a Python script affords a greater level of flexibility (compared to a graphical user interface) provided you are comfortable using Python as a programming language.
-Python libraries such as *pygplates* typically provide both high-level and low-level granularity in their functions and classes to enable this kind of flexibility.
+Python libraries such as pyGPlates typically provide both high-level and low-level granularity in their functions and classes to enable this kind of flexibility.

 High-level functionality enables common tasks (such as reconstructing entire files of geological data)